Assets

 When done entering asset information, click the Save button to create the asset.

-Copy the information of an existing asset, excluding its Asset ID, by clicking the Copy button.
+A copy of an existing asset’s metadata can be made by clicking the Copy button.

-To delete an asset, click the Delete button.
-A warning message will display prior to deletion to ensure intentionality if this command.
+To delete the asset, click the Delete button.
+A warning message will be displayed prior to deletion.

 Details